justinglotz/LAB-pet-adoption/README.md

 # UPDATE THIS README WHEN THE ASSIGNMENT IS COMPLETED

-* The assignment in completed
+* The assignment is completed